astrosonic/bazooka-share/README.md

 6. Fixed issue when requested ledger for joining was not found
 7. Refactored code for optimised calculation
 8. Added percentage progress display for joining/splitting

+### v0.04 [Oncoming]
+1. Reduced visibility of progress percentage and block size
+2. Disposed off allocation by size in favour of allocation by count
+3. Ledger display invokable by filename - ledger name not needed